Leadership & Guide Training Course

 IWLS AVALANCHE CURRICULUM is a nationally recognized progression of material that prepares students to be safe backcountry travelers.

 - Avalanche Characteristics: We’ll examine loose snow, wet snow, soft slab, and hard slab avalanches along with some potential triggers.
-You’ll learn the definition of terms such as stauchwall, alpha angle, and bed surface.
+You’ll learn the four main types of avalanches, what likely triggers look like and begin to understand various terminology such as; alpha angle, windward/leeward, and bed surface.

-- Snow Stability Evaluation: Is this snow capable of avalanching?
-Learn tests such as compression test and rutschblock test that will help you evaluate layers within the snowpack.
+- Snow Stability Evaluation: What is the relative strength of our snowpack?
+Are there any red flags?
+Learn tests such as compression test and propagation saw test that will help you evaluate the snowpack.
 Develop your documentation skills for accurate recording and analysis of information.

 - Safe Winter Travel: As a group, we will travel safely through avalanche terrain.
 Considerations will include cornices, equipment selection, route finding, campsite selection, and effective communication.